Nasopharyngeal Airway Versus Laryngeal Mask Airway During Diagnostic Flexible Fiber-Optic Bronchoscope in Children

 |DBP (mmHg)||50.4 ± 4.2||52.1 ± 4.5||1.868||0.065|

-Regarding the Hemodynamic monitoring, there was no significant difference between the two groups in the heart rate and diastolic blood pressure, however the systolic blood pressure was lower with significant difference in LMA group than NPA group (Table 1)
+Regarding the hemodynamic monitoring, there was no significant difference between the two groups in the heart rate and diastolic blood pressure, however, the systolic blood pressure was lower with significant difference in LMA group than in NPA group (Table 1)

-On comparing both groups as regard desaturation (SpO2 < 90%) during procedure and the total number of patients had desaturation.
-The results showed that the number of patients having desaturation episodes was more in group LMA than group NPA with high significant difference (p-value 0.005) also, SpO2 dropped in LMA group to lower values more than NPA group with high significant difference (p-value < 0.001) (Table 2).
+On comparing both groups considering desaturation (SpO2 < 90%) during procedure and the total number of patients had desaturation the results showed that the number of patients having desaturation episodes was more in group LMA than group NPA with highly significant difference (p-value 0.005).
+Also, SpO2 dropped in LMA group to lower values more than NPA group with highly significant difference (p-value < 0.001) (Table 2).

 In addition, we recorded the duration of the procedure from induction till recovery between both groups.
 The total time of procedure was significantly less in NPA group than in LMA group (p-value < 0.001).
-Also the total consumption of propofol was higher in LMA group than in NPA group with statistically high significant difference (p-value < 0.001) (Fig. 1, Table 3).
+Also, the total consumption of propofol was higher in LMA group than in NPA group with statistically highly significant difference (p-value < 0.001) (Fig. 1, Table 3).

 |Baseline Spo2%||96.94 ± 2.57||97.18 ± 2.64||0.437||0.663|

 |Change in Spo2%||11.11%||4.44%|